 - Office of the Inspector General (OIG) website - General Services Administration (GSA) website - System for Awards Management (SAM) website - CMS Prescription Drug Benefit Manual, Chapter 9

 Pharmacies have a continuing obligation to verify the identities and credentials of pharmacists and other providers.
-This includes checking the Social Security Administration Death Master File or providing Prime with sufficient information to check the Death Master File and verify provider identities.
+This includes checking or providing Prime with sufficient information to check the Social Security Administration Death Master File and verify provider identities.